 My mom had gotten some water kefir grains from a friend and shared them with her and then she shared with me.
 I brewed up a batch and in 2 days -wah lah it’s done!
 Let me tell you, it was pretty good. and now I’m hooked!

 I actually got this recipe from Cultures for Health.
 And get this – they are down the road from me!
 You may think that’s not a big deal – but this is South Dakota.
 To have such a company in Sioux Falls, SD is wonderful.
 Sure wish I would have known.
 I could have driven a mile down the street and saved the $10 in shipping 🙂 Ah well.
 It’s amazing. and impressive.
 Way to go Cultures for Health!

 You start out with about 4 T or 1/4 cup of sugar.
 I used organic sucanat – but I have also used coconut sugar.
 Both work really well.
 You can used refined sugar if you want.
 The grains actually eat the sugar – you don’t.
 I just feel better about using the sucanat or coconut sugar.
 Boil a little water and pour it into the sugar – about half way.
 This is a quart jar btw.

 Let that cool off a bit.
 Once it’s cooled off add distilled or filtered water almost to the top.
+You can find out more about the benefits of filtered water at Water Filter Way.
 Save some room for the grains.
 Then add in the grains.
 I got mine already hydrated from my mom.
 But this is where you add in the dehydrated also.

 Let is sit for about 2 days.
 Don’t cover it air tight.
 I covered mine with a paper towel and rubberband.
 It needs to be able to breath.
 After 2 days this is what it will look like.
 Look at the fizzy bubbles at the top!
 Pefect.